-This leaflet is only a guide and you should ask your midwife for further information if and when you need it.
+This leaflet is only a guide and you should ask your midwife for further information when you need it.

 Some women find that their ideas about labour and pain change as labour progresses.
 It is important to keep an open mind and to keep talking to your midwife about how you feel.
-There is no right or wrong way to approach pain in labour and your midwife is there to guide and support you.
+There is no right or wrong way to approach labour and pain and your midwife is there to guide and support you.

-What will labour feel like
+What will labour feel like?

-Towards the end of pregnancy you may notice your uterus (womb) tightening from time to time.
+Towards the end of pregnancy, you may notice your uterus (womb) tightening from time to time.
 These are known as Braxton-Hicks contractions and they are quite normal.
 When labour starts these tightenings become more regular, closer together and much stronger.
 It is important to remember contractions come in waves with a gap in-between when there is no pain.
-At their strongest the contractions will last for about a minute with a two or three minute gap in which you and your baby can rest and recover.
+At their strongest the contractions will last for about a 60-90 seconds with a 1 to 2-minute gap in which you and your baby can rest and recover.